 Tell us about your book!
 What inspired you to write it?

 How did you choose the title for your book?
-Did it come to you right away, before you started writing it, or did it come later?

 Tell us about the cover design process.
 Did you have a basic idea of what your book cover would be like?